crev-dev/cargo-crev/README.md

 ## Overview

-Using `crev` you can generate cryptographically signed artifacts reviewing whole releases, parts of the code, or specifying trust (or mistrust) into reviews of other people.
+Using `crev` you can generate cryptographically signed artifacts (*Proofs*).
+Proofs can share details of code reviews (whole releases, parts of the code), or specifying trust (or mistrust) into reviews of other people.

-Eg. *Package Review Proofs* that review a whole package (aka. library, crate, etc.):
+Example of *Package Review Proofs* that review a whole package (aka. library, crate, etc.):

 ```
 -----BEGIN CREV PACKAGE REVIEW-----